-These 5 Top Tools for Making Baby Purees are absolutely my favorite go-to kitchen tools to help you make homemade baby food!
+These 5 Top Tools for Making Baby Purees are absolutely my favorite go-to kitchen tools to help you make the absolute best homemade baby food!

 UPDATED – MARCH 2019